-‘Big system’ to dump rain on Seattle area today, forecasters say
+‘Big system’ to dump rain, bring warmer weather to Seattle area

-The system could drop as much as 2 inches of rain on the region.
+The system could drop as much as much as 2 inches of rain on the region and temperatures over 50 degrees in the next few days.

 A storm expected to move into the Puget Sound region Wednesday could dump as much as 2 inches of rain, according to the National Weather Service.

-“It’s going to be a big system,” meteorologist Dana Felton said on Tuesday.
+“It’s going to be a big system,” said meteorologist Dana Felton.
 “Everyone across the region is going to see some warm rain.”

-Residents will start to see rainfall about 10 a.m., according to forecasters.
-With an expected high temperature of 41 degrees Wednesday, they don’t expect the rain to transition into snow.
+Residents of the region will start to see rainfall about 10 a.m., according to forecasters.
+With an expected high temperature of 41 degrees, forecasters don’t expect the rain to transition into snow.

 But the storm could remain in the region through the rest of the week, forecasters say.

 Most Read Stories